doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

     - http://127.0.0.1
     - should show the phpinfo() detailed output
   - Secure MySQL
+    - IMPORTANT - since this is a Lab, you may skip this step and save yourself a lot of bother
     - `sudo mysql_secure_installation`
     - Validate password component: No (this is a lab)
     - Remove anonymous users: Yes